Suno Outputs the Wrong Genre — Style Ordering Fix

 classicaldrum machine, synth pads, distorted guitar

-How to judge: any instruments uncommon for the target genre in your style?
+How to judge: are any instruments uncommon for the target genre sitting in your Style?

 3. Vague genre words

-chill, vibey, smooth, groovy, mellow — overlap multiple genres:
+chill, vibey, smooth, groovy, mellow each overlap multiple genres:

 • chill matches chillhop / chillstep / chill pop / chillout

-How to judge: style only has vague mood words, no concrete genre anchor?
+How to judge: does Style only have vague mood words, with no concrete genre anchor?

 5. Missing BPM anchor

-BPM is a strong genre signal. lo-fi hip-hop should be 70-90 BPM; without BPM the model may pick 120 BPM “fast lo-fi” which sounds like chillhop, not lo-fi.
+BPM is a strong genre signal. lo-fi hip-hop sits around 70-90 BPM; with no BPM the model may pick a 120 BPM “fast lo-fi” that reads as chillhop, not lo-fi.

-How to judge: any BPM number in style?
+How to judge: is there a BPM number in Style?

 • Breakup lyrics + EDM → drift toward sad pop